 Reach for healthy options like fruits and vegetables.
 Try to limit your intake of fatty, salty, or sugary treats.
 You will thank us later!

-Risk of fire increases because of additional cooking, candle burning, and decorating that comes with most holiday traditions.
+The risk of fire increases because of additional cooking, candle burning, and decorating that comes with most holiday traditions.
 Just remember not to place flammable objects near stove tops or Christmas trees, unplug light decorations, and blow out candles before going to bed or leaving the house.
 Don’t leave your pets alone with open candles.
-Check the wires on decorations for frays or rips and not to overload electrical outlets.
+Check the wires on decorations for frays or rips and do not overload electrical outlets.
 Purchase a tree that is labeled fire-resistant.

 Secure the Tree